Some links in the post are affiliate links and I get a commission from purchases made through some links found in the post.

 And no, it was not leggy, nor did it have small leaves.
 It was doing great.
 So, how much light does this tree need, and what can you do to ensure it gets it?

-The Dracaena marginata needs bright and indirect light which is below one thousand-foot candles of light near an east or west facing window.
+The Dracaena marginata needs medium indirect light which is below one thousand-foot candles of light near an east or west facing window.

 They can be grown using LED lights, incandescent lights, fluorescent lights and halogen lights.